abaeyens/Framework-Arduino-PenO-2/README.md

 - Can I use servos together with the RuneWork2 library?

-   Short answer: no. Slightly longer answer: yes, but it's rather difficult.
-Most servo libraries use Timer1 for timing the pulses sent to the servo.
+   UPDATE 27/03/2018: Servo control is now possible!
+See example 03 in the folder RuneWork2/examples.
+Note: Most servo libraries use Timer1 for timing the pulses sent to the servo.
 However, this timer is also used by the RuneWork2 library.
+For this reason, a workaround was made.

 - Is the RuneWork2 library stable?